huntforhomesaz/cleanout2closing-site/content/guides/pima-county-probate-property-timeline.md

 If you are dealing with an inherited house in Tucson or elsewhere in Pima County, you might be hearing a lot of mixed messages about probate.

-Some people say â€œyou cannot do anything until probate is done.â€ Others say â€œjust sell the house and sort it out later.â€ The truth sits in the middle, and it depends on the type of probate and what the court has ordered.
+Some people say "you cannot do anything until probate is done." Others say "just sell the house and sort it out later." The truth sits in the middle, and it depends on the type of probate and what the court has ordered.

 This guide walks through a typical Pima County probate timeline and shows where the **sale of the house** usually fits.
 It is written in plain English and focuses on the property side, not the legal technicalities.